WeatherCity: Urban Scene Reconstruction with Controllable Multi-Weather Transformation: Introduction

 To address these challenges, we present WeatherCity, an editable high-fidelity 4D urban scene reconstruction and weather editing method.
 To achieve flexible scene editing, we employ a text-guided image editing model for weather image synthesis, which enables flexible generation of target weather conditions.
 To ensure scene consistency, we propose a Weather Gaussian representation with shared features and multi-weather decoders that disentangle intrinsic structural and textural features of the scene from weather specific appearance attributes.
 This allows consistent scene structure across varying weather conditions while effectively modeling diverse weather effects.
 Furthermore, we introduce a content consistency loss to further enhance structural coherence.
 For simulating and controlling dynamic weather effects, we design a physics-driven dynamic weather simulation system.
 For rain and snow, we develop a variety of weather particles along with corresponding motion models.
 For fog, we implement depth-aware fog rendering based on the Beer–Lambert law.
 Our method achieves realistic dynamic weather simulation with fine-grained control over weather intensity, such as the amount of rain or snow, and the density of fog.

-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a unified framework supporting integrated 4D Reconstruction - Weather Editing - Dynamic Simulation, effectively elevating 2D image editing to 4D simulation and enabling the generation of multi-weather, highly consistent 4D scenes for autonomous driving applications.
+The main contributions are summarized as follows: \begin{itemize} \item We propose a unified framework supporting integrated 4D Reconstruction - Weather Editing - Dynamic Simulation, effectively elevating 2D image editing to 4D simulation and enabling the generation of multi-weather, highly consistent 4D scenes for autonomous driving applications.

 \item We introduce weather Gaussian representation with shared feature and multi-weather decoders, which disentangles scene geometry from weather-related appearance.
 This ensures structural consistency across different weather conditions and facilitates efficient switching and editing of multi-weather scenes.